Avoiding Stock Market Losses Yields Huge Returns

 Value investing has a long and successful history.
 It has shown itself generally superior to a growth based approach to the stock market in periods of market decline.
 But it is not a panacea as the most recent severe stock sell-off illustrates.
-We have used the iShares Russell 1000 Value (IWF) and the iShares Russell 1000 Growth (IWD) exchange traded funds as our proxies for value and growth stock portfolios, respectively.

 The Summit Approach to Loss Avoidance

 We have now seen the nature of the problem and the most common steps taken to deal with it.
 Returns can be greatly enhanced if losses are avoided.
 Diversification, while it can reduce losses, can also result in reduced returns.
 Market timing is highly risky.
 A value based portfolio doesn’t always provide its owner with protection from a generalized market decline.